andcoz/format-clock/README.md

 # From the root of the project directory
 make uninstall
 ```
+##Warning
+**Not compatible with gnome-shell-3.14!**
+Adding compatibility may be somewhat tricky and for now I don't have enough time
+for that.
+Patches welcome :-)

 ## Seconds not ticking
 If you have always :00 seconds in the clock, you should enable the
 "clock-show-seconds" property in Top Panel tab in the gnome-tweak-tool or at the